-Further, Mr. Kartikeya Sharma retires by rotation and, being eligible, offers himself for re-appointment at the ensuing Annual General Meeting of the Company.
+Further, Mr. Mahesh Kumar Mittal (DIN: 09071616), Whole Time Director of the Company, retires by rotation and being eligible, offers himself for re-appointment at the ensuing Annual General Meeting of the Company.

-Further, Ms. Rashmi Sharma was appointed as an Independent Director on the Board of Directors of the Company with effect from July 29, 2020 for a term of five years and her term expires on July 28, 2025.
-Accordingly, Nomination and Remuneration Committee and the Board of Directors have recommended her re-appointment as an Independent Director for another term of five years with effect from July 29, 2025.
+Also, Ms. Rashmi Sharma was reappointed as an Independent Director on the Board of Directors of the Company for a further term of five years, with effect from July 29, 2025, by the means of a special resolution passed at the 35th Annual